taunsquared/graphic-novel-thesis/2018-04-18-script-vomit.md

 - HIVE Tracker: now a well-developed off-the-shelf "tinkering" component, like raspberry pi or arduino, used by students, hackers, etc, to track, document, and analyse movement.
 - Surprising Minds: field neuroscience is now a well-established field and considered a very important part of space exploration.
 The ISS Corps curriculum teaches field neuroscience and uses interactive art-science installations to fulfill science communication and public engagement requirements of their funding/it's great PR.

-The main plot will integrate/be a showcase of the struggle between open loop causal reactive machine versus closed loop perceptual control system models of the brain.
+The main plot will integrate the struggle between open loop causal reactive machine versus closed loop perceptual control system models of the brain.
 The Theoretical Puzzle Pieces, Philosophy and Ethics, and other theory stuff will get integrated into the conversations between characters, and as part of what certain characters believe.

 # ISS Corps
 The ISS Corps program that Asoca and Min attend is at the Kennedy Memorial Shuttle Launch and Maintenance Station, built just north of the old ruins of the historic Kennedy Space Center.
 ISS Corps students are referred to as "youth cadets".
 The youth cadets participate in work crews to help the station staff with their duties, conduct research with a science crew to study an aspect of space travel and communication, and live with a home crew.